 - Wear something comfortable to sleep in.

-- Bring any medication you need overnight and clothes for the morning, as well as toiletries that you may need in the morning, such as a toothbrush or razor.
+- Bring any medication you need overnight, as well as clothes for the morning.
+Also, bring toiletries that you may need in the morning, such as a toothbrush or razor.

 Having a sleep study or sleep apnea test is a common process.
 With a little preparation, your sleep study will go smoothly.
 Learn more about preparing for a sleep study.

 Why It’s Important to Get a Sleep Study Test

 Even though the cost and inconvenience of a sleep study test may be intimidating, it is important to get a diagnosis.
 Sleep is essential for good health and if you don’t sleep well due to a sleep disorder, it can affect all areas of your life.
 Productivity, mood, and motivation can all be negatively affected by poor sleep.